CiaranZ/YiranZhu.github.io/_pages/about.md

 # 🔥 News
+- Apr 2026: The full preprint of *IntraDiag* is in preparation.
-- Mar 2026: Our work on dynamic prognostic prediction was accepted to **ICME 2026**.
+- Mar 2026: Our work on dynamic prognostic prediction was accepted to **ICME 2026**, and the camera-ready version is in preparation.
 - Mar 2026: Released *DuoTeach: Dual Role Self-Teaching for Coarse-to-Fine Decision Coordination in Vision–Language Models* on arXiv.
 - Mar 2026: Released *Refold: Refining Protein Inverse Folding with Efficient Structural Matching and Fusion* on arXiv.
 - Jun 2025: Joined the AIMS Lab, The Hong Kong University of Science and Technology (Guangzhou) as a visiting student, advised by [Prof. Jun Xia](https://junxia97.github.io/).

 # 📝 Publications

+- **IntraDiag: Learning Intrinsic Diagnostic Procedure Capability for Multi-Step Diagnostic Reasoning**
+  Full preprint in preparation.

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">arXiv</div><img src='/images/DuoTeach.png' alt="paper" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">